Olive Oil and the Mediterranean Diet

 To put it simply, the Mediterranean diet is a heart-healthy eating plan based on typical foods that are cooked in traditional Mediterranean recipes.
 These recipes are comprised of the different cooking styles of the countries that border the Mediterranean Sea.

 However, despite the different styles of cooking and the slight variations of recipes around the Mediterranean Sea, there is a common basis that defines the diet.
-Specifically, it emphasises:
+Specifically, it emphasizes: